Renault 4 E-Tech review: Retro charm meets electric innovation

 The tall roof, generous ride height and boxy shape make the driving experience something of a surprise.
 Renault has made the suspension softer than the 5’s but not by much, so it turns in more keenly and corners flatter than you might expect.
 Quick, reassuringly weighted steering and predictable brakes make it a satisfying drive.

 A MINI Aceman is more agile and adjustable with a punishing ride the major disadvantage.
-The 4 is much more compliant whilst offering good body control, and would be perfectly liveable every day in the UK if the 5 is anything to go by.
+The 4 is much more compliant whilst offering good body control, and while surface imperfections like potholes made themselves known throughout the cabin, it’s never unpleasant.
 An e-C3 Aircross is comfier still at the expense of handling.

 Acceleration can’t match the quick MINI or ridiculously rapid Volvo EX30, and that’s absolutely fine.
-The 4 feels usefully more muscular than an Avenger, Mokka, e-2008 and e-C3 Aircross and never once felt out of its depth.
-It’s quick off the line so busy toll booths proved no issue, and the 4 is also happy to whizz along at 80mph.
+The 4 feels usefully more muscular than an Avenger, Mokka, e-2008 and e-C3 Aircross and never once felt out of its depth or skittish.
+It’s usefully brisk off the line so busy toll booths and short slip roads proved no issue, and the 4 is also happy to whizz along at motorway speeds.

 Even at these speeds the motor’s whine barely registers.
 That’s partially because of the door mirrors and windscreen pillars whipping up plenty of wind noise, with coarse surfaces generating lots of tyre roar.